Is medically supported detox really necessary?

 Some of the statistics above also demonstrate that getting help with detox, as part of a full range of treatment, can make it more likely that the person will continue to maintain abstinence in the long run.
 However, this is not true if the person does not continue treatment following detox, as emphasized by the National Institute on Drug Abuse.

-How long does medical detox last?
+How long do these programs last?

 The amount of time that a person spends in medical detox depends mostly on how long it takes for the substance to be cleared from the body.
 This amount of time is based on the drug’s half-life, or how long it takes to excrete or eliminate half of the substance, as well as on the metabolism of the drug in the body.
 Some substances, like short-acting benzos, clear very quickly over a day or so.
 Others, like prescription painkillers, may take many days.